 A PCIe SSD (PCIe solid-state drive) is a high-speed expansion card that attaches a computer to its peripherals.
-PCIe, or Peripheral Component Interconnect Express, is a serial expansion bus standard.
+PCIe, which stands for Peripheral Component Interconnect Express, is a serial expansion bus standard.
 PCIe slots can have different sizes, based on the number of bidirectional lanes that connect to it.

 PCIe SSD storage is an alternative to a server-side flash deployment.
 PCIe serves as the underlying transport layer for data on graphics cards or add-in cards.
 PCIe SSDs integrate flash directly on a server motherboard.
-Each PCIe device connects to the host via its own serial link, eliminating the need to share a bus.
-The point-to-point architecture lowers latency and boosts data transfer rates between a server and storage array.
+Each PCIe device connects to the host through its own serial link, eliminating the need to share a bus.
+The point-to-point architecture lowers latency and boosts data transfer rates between a server and storage.

 PCIe form factors and uses

 Format specifications for PCIe-based devices are developed and maintained by the PCI Special Interest Group (PCI-SIG).
 The current version, PCIe 3.0, was released in November 2010.
 PCIe 4.0 was released in 2017 and doubles the bandwidth of the previous version.
 In May 2019, PCI-SIG announced the release of PCIe 5.0.

 Support is emerging for PCIe SSDs designed for the nonvolatile memory express (NVMe) specification.
 The NVMe protocol provides an optimized command set for accessing a PCIe SSD.
 NVMe exploits the parallelism of PCIe 3.0 to accelerate performance.

 The PCI-SIG also authored standards for M.2 SSDs, a small form factor designed for internally mounted expansion cards.
 The M.2 specification replaced the mSATA form factor.
 M.2 SSDs are equipped with four lanes of PCIe 3.0 bandwidth.

 Prime PCIe flash use cases include applications with read and write access measured in tens of microseconds.
 This reduced latency means faster response times for processing the large workloads associated with online transaction processing and data warehousing.
-Data centers use PCIe flash to meet the intensive I/O requirements of these workloads.
+Data centers use PCIe flash to meet the intensive input/output (I/O) requirements of these workloads.

 Differences between PCIe SSD and SATA SSDs